Transport from Riga Airport: My Tips

-Riga is accessible from the airport by regular public transport buses at normal fares.
-Taxis or car rental services are also available.
+Riga is accessible from the airport by regular public transport buses at standard fares.
+Taxis, Bolt and car hire are also available.

-Get off at the Grēcinieku iela stop for the quickest way to the small historic centre.
+Get off at the Grēcinieku iela for the quickest route to the small historic centre.

-On your way out of the centre, be careful not to get on the trolleybus line 22, which does not go to the airport at all.
-Bus and trolleybus line numbers overlap illogically in Riga.
+When travelling from the city centre, be careful not to board trolleybus line 22, which does not go to the airport at all.
+Bus and trolleybus route numbers in Riga overlap in a rather illogical way.

 - Price: 1,50 eur for 90 minutes / 5 eur for 24 hours / 8 eur for 72 hours